The Trivialization of Anthrozoology and Welfare in Companion Animals

 I believe that animal welfare has become a product.
 There is no conclusive definition of welfare, and they differ according to the usefulness the non-human species has for humans.
 There is an adaptation of the general concept.

 But the hard truth is that it is the use of animals in our society that determine their success of survival.

-We live in a society where some we love, some we ignore, some we use, some we eat and some we hate.
+We live in a society where some we love, some we ignore, some we use, some we eat, and some we hate.

-From primitive hunters, we became not only sophisticated dictators for the companion animals but a very predictable social species.
+From primitive hunters, we became not only sophisticated dictators for companion animals but a very predictable social species.

-As a person educated in the area that daily study, research, and create scientific/empiric models to inform the society adequately, I will not follow the current “one-side” benefits.
+As a person educated in the area that daily study, research, and create scientific/empiric models to inform society adequately, I will not follow the current “one-side” benefits.
 Science should not have a price.

-Please, be critical on this subject, always ask that people for their education and experience in the area, read the studies and articles carefully (including the sponsorships and related references), and think out of the crowd.
+Please, be critical on this subject, ask people for their education and experience in the area, read the studies and articles carefully (including the sponsorships and related references), and think out of the crowd.